PDC-support/introduction-to-gpu/presentations/openmp-gpu-pdc.md

 - First queue to get one GPU node reserved for 10 minutes

-    - ``salloc -N 1 -t 0:10:00 -A <project name> -p gpu``
+    - ``salloc -N 1 -t 0:10:00 -A <project name> -p gpu`` where for the current course
+    - ``salloc -N 1 -t 0:10:00 -A edu23.introgpu -p gpu``

 - wait for a node, then run the program ``srun -n 1 ./ex04.x``
 - with program output to standard out ``The sum is:  1.25``

 ---